 Early Years Education Program™ - Kindergarten Model evaluation

 The purpose of the Kids First Early Years Education Program™ - Kindergarten Model is to support children and their families to grow and develop positively from the early years and beyond.
-In a partnership commencing in 2021 with Murdoch Children's Research Institute, we will evaluate its effectiveness.
+In a partnership that is running from 2023- 2024 with Murdoch Children's Research Institute, we will evaluate its effectiveness.

 The early years shape childhood, and beyond.